ICT or Intracompany Transfer Permit for Germany

-Well, some more reasons for exclusion of an ICT card exist.
+Well, some additional reasons for exclusion of an ICT card exist.
 Pursuant to §19b VI AufenthG, following provisions also exclude granting of an ICT card:

 - if the receiving entity has only been founded mainly for the purpose of promoting the internal transfer of employees,

-- you will be living with an ICT card more in another European country than in Germany,
+- you will be living with an ICT card in another European country other than in German

-- your application is less than six months since having had your last ICT card.
+- your application is less than six months after having had your last ICT card.